Storyteller Tip on Story Impact © by Anna Lee Walters

 Our patch of Mother Earth in northern Arizona is thirsty and barren in August.
 She doesn’t give abundantly as before and when she does, wind yanks forcefully at her gifts and hurls them away.
 Herbalists walk and walk but medicinal plants run from them.
 “What will I do?” the herbalists think.
 “How can our people be well without plants that heal?”
 Wind huffs anyway, skirts the Black Locust tree at my door until its small sparse leaves curl into yellow and brown shades of flicking papers.
 The papery leaves drop from empty stems long before it’s time to fade in a cooler season.
 They do not accumulate at the base anymore to become black mushy soil.
 There’s no time for it; instead, very rapidly they are swept up and away.

 Bare ground is the only thing really thriving under whipping wind, burning sun.
 Beyond the fence surrounding the house, sagebrush and other bushes lose color and contract in rising mounds of sand.
 Old and young trees give in to the growing space of waterless land.
-Wild horses with protruding ribs walk zig zag in and out of it, searching, searching.
+Wild horses with protruding ribs walk zigzag in and out of it, searching, searching.
 Streams are memories.
 In place of them are dry beds of warm stones and animal tracks all looking for one thing.

 One day last week a solitary one stood uncertainly near the paved road.
 The next day he didn’t stand anymore.
-Little is left there today but an image of him - free and alive.
+Little is left there today but an image of him — free and alive.
 Immediately he was claimed by raucous birds dipping down from smoke filled sky.
-The ghostly veil of it from distant fires has been circling us for weeks, snaking in close, penetrating the deep red canyons and turning toward the mountain daily.
-The birds remind us that their way is to break things down to the most basic elements and they worked purposefully.
+The ghostly veil from distant fires has been circling us for weeks, snaking in close, penetrating the deep red canyons and turning toward the mountain daily.
+The birds remind us that their way is to break things down to the most basic elements and they work purposefully.
 A bleaching carcass is slowly covered by stirring sand.

 These are the signs in August.
 Drought looms and hovers.
 It is dead horses.
 It is people scouring for medicinal plants to make everything good again.
 There are teachings in all this but will we look deeply enough to see them?